juliabeco/juliabeco/README.md

 ⚙️ Data Governance & Automation:Knowledge of data quality, reproducibility, and automation of reports and transformations with Python/SQL.

-💬 Languages & Communication:Strong analytical communication skills; fluent in Spanish and English.
+💬 Languages & Communication: Strong analytical communication skills; fluent in Spanish and English.

 ---

 ### 📫 Contact